kwatts-4/beta-decay-chains/README.md

 ## The Gist

 This is a short program where users provide a nuclide that undergoes ß- decay and can emit neutrons in that process.
-The user receives a csv file containing all the possible decay chains, the half-life of each nuclide, and the probability of each step.
+The user receives a csv file containing all the possible decay chains, the half-lives of the nuclides in each step of the chain, and the probability of each step.

 ## Installation